 We investigate the cytoskeletal protein vimentin and its role in pulmonary health and disease.
 Vimentin is a type 3 intermediate filament that forms an intricate network within the cell.
 This dynamic, flexible network contributes to the motility and flexibility of cells that express the vimentin protein.

-Vimentin is expressed in macrophages, where it contributes to the mechanical properties of these highly mobile cells.
-However, vimentin also plays a critical role in innate immunity signaling.
+Vimentin is expressed in macrophages, where it contributes to the mechanical properties of these highly motile cells.
+However, vimentin also plays a critical role in innate immune signaling.
 Under certain conditions, vimentin is required for activation of the inflammasome, a multimolecular complex that produces inflammatory cytokines.

 Inflammation is necessary to control pathogens and other harmful agents, but it also causes injury to healthy tissue.
 In the absence of vimentin, inflammation and its associated tissue injury are greatly reduced.
 This raises intriguing clinical implications for the treatment of inflammatory diseases.

 Vimentin is a key protein in the distal pole complex of regulatory T cells (Tregs).
 Infection by influenza A virus induces robust Treg proliferation and activation to facilitate tissue repair.
 We investigate whether loss of vimentin in Tregs augments their function, promoting lung recovery following influenza.